ksator/arista-cloudvision-automation/README.md

 - [Certificate based authentication](Certificate%20based%20authentication): How to configure certificate based authentication (for the devices and CVP communication) which is required for the devices to stream OpenConfig data to CVP
 - [cvprac](cvprac/): How to use the Python module cvprac
 - [gNMI](gNMI/): How to use gNMI with
-  - the gNMI command line client
+  - The gNMI command line client
     - gNMIc
     - gnmi
     - pygnmicli